haxiomic/dotfiles/README.md

 ![preview](preview.png)

 ###Installation
-- Put the .bash_profile into your home directory (`cd ~`)
+- Put the .bash_profile & .inputrc into your home directory (`cd ~`)
 - Open the .terminal file and change terminal profile preferences to set it as the default
 - Don't forget to customise the user specific aliases and settings at the top of *.bash_profile*

 ###### Alternatively use a sym link
+- First deal with your current .bash_profile and .inputrc file
-Navigate to where you've chosen to placed the files or cloned the repo and run:
+- Navigate to where you've chosen to placed the files or cloned the repo and run:

 ```bash
 ln -s $(pwd)/.bash_profile $HOME/.bash_profile